NBP empowers the blind and visually impaired with programs, materials, and technology supporting braille literacy and

 We promote literacy for blind children through outreach programs and we encourage the teaching of braille to blind children by providing age-appropriate braille reading and support materials for caregivers and educators.

 We promote braille literacy as an important employment and general living skill.
 We price these materials to be affordable, and we distribute them nationally and across the globe.
 NBP provides braille transcription and braille production services to like-minded organizations and to businesses to support braille and accessibility for all.

 - Braille is an essential tool that helps people without sight become literate;

 - Blind people should be able to pay the same price for their braille publications as sighted people pay for print materials;

 - Schoolchildren should have their textbooks and tests at the same time their sighted peers;

 - Our goal as a nonprofit is to raise sufficient funds to support these services;

 - We are especially sensitive to discrimination and the concerns of disadvantaged populations.
 Our hiring and supervisory practices encourage competitive employment for qualified disabled individuals;

 National Braille Press strives to be a global leader in producing high quality, affordable braille materials and developing innovative technologies that advance braille literacy for blind and visually impaired children and adults everywhere.

 Francis was born in Armento, Italy on September 1, 1886.
 His family moved to NYC in 1887.
 He lost his sight at age 12 after a dynamite cap in a box of nails exploded near him.
 After losing his sight, he worked selling newspapers and as a shoe-shiner to supplement his family's income

 In 1901 he persuaded his family to move to Boston so that he could attend Perkins School for the Blind.
 After graduating, Francis became a social worker for the Massachusetts State Division of the Blind.

 During WWI, Francis realized that there was not a source of current world and news media available for the blind, with most blind people relying on family and friends to read them the news.
-So, in 1918, Frances began his quest to bring a braille newspaper to life.
+So, in 1918, Francis began his quest to bring a braille newspaper to life.